State Guide · Rajasthan

 Jamabandi

-Primary revenue record.
-Owner name, Khasra number, area, land classification, rights, and encumbrances.
-Access: apnakhata.rajasthan.gov.in.
-Search by Khasra number, Khata number, or owner name.
+Primary revenue record showing owner name, Khasra number, area, land classification, rights and encumbrances.
+Access: apnakhata.rajasthan.gov.in

 Khasra

-Plot-level record.
-Individual parcel area, soil type, irrigation status, and land use classification.
-Must be cross-checked against the Jamabandi.
+Plot-level record with individual parcel area, soil type, irrigation status and land-use classification.

 Mutation Register

-Records all ownership changes.
-Every link from original owner to current seller must be present and attested.
-Any gap is a title risk.
+Records all ownership changes; every link from the original owner to the current seller must be present and attested.

 Section 90-B Conversion

-Formal conversion order from agricultural to non-agricultural (residential/commercial/industrial) use.
-Must be reflected in the Jamabandi.
-Without this, agricultural land cannot legally be used for construction.
+Formal conversion order from agricultural to non-agricultural use; must be reflected in the Jamabandi.

-Rajasthan's land classification system is more granular than most states.
-Key types in revenue records: Chhahi (well/canal/river irrigated), Nehri (canal irrigated), Deegar (other irrigation), Barani (rain-dependent), Talai (pond-adjacent), Kachar (riverbed lowland), Dehri (rainwater collection), Beed (grass reserve), Banjar (non-cultivable), and Gair Mumkin (unusable village land).
-The classification in the Khasra controls what the land can legally be used for and what restrictions on transfer apply.
+Land classification types: Chhahi (well/canal/river irrigated), Nehri (canal irrigated), Deegar (other irrigation), Barani (rain-dependent), Talai (pond-adjacent), Kachar (riverbed lowland), Dehri (rainwater collection), Beed (grass reserve), Banjar (non-cultivable) and Gair Mumkin (unusable village land).

 V